What is crisis management?

 The most vital stage of your crisis plan occurs before problem exists.
 During this phase, business owners should identify and train stakeholders, assess vulnerabilities, and draft and test a response plan.
 This is also an excellent time to identify or hire a crisis manager.

-Of course, the best way to manage a crisis is to avoid one in the first place by operating a blameless business that acknowledges open communication with its customers.
-Because mistakes and inescapable calamities happen, though, it’s important to take precautionary measures in anticipation of a crisis
+Of course, the best way to manage a crisis is to avoid one in the first place.
+However, mistakes and inescapable calamities happen.
+Therefore, it’s important to anticipate a crisis and take precautionary measures.
+Preparing in advance is also a powerful way to protect your reputation.

 Your team should be led by your CEO and staffed with senior executives, department leadership, legal council, and your head of public relations.
 Include individuals from all company disciplines and regions to properly assess your vulnerabilities.
 It’s easier to slim down your crisis management team later than to add new members in the middle of the process.